First Philippic: Content of the oration

 The theme of the First Philippic was preparedness.
 Demosthenes denounces Philip on account of his conquests of Pydna, Potidaea, and Methone.
 He laments the loss of these once-independent cities now under Philip's control.
 He calls upon the people, to whom he is addressing his philippic, to "chastise the insolence of this man."
 In his rousing call for resistance, Demosthenes urged the Athenians to be ready for war and called for a great outpouring of effort.
 He even proposed a reform of the theoric fund ("theorika"), a mainstay of Eubulus' policy.
 "Theorika" were allowances paid by the state to poor Athenians to enable them to watch dramatic festivals.
 Eubulus passed a law making it difficult to divert public funds, including "theorika", for minor military operations.
 Demosthenes encouraged his countrymen, trying to convince them that the defeats they suffered were due to their mistakes and to Philip's competence.
 The orator opposed the use of mercenaries in the Athenian army and proposed the creation of a flexible military force, which would remain in Macedon and harass Philip's army.
+He encourages fifty ships to depart and take action, as well as transport for the soldiers.
+That way, they would be prepared on all sides by any sudden attacks on Thermopylae, Chersonesus (modern-day Crimea), and Olynthus.
 Despite the passionate style of the orator, it seems that the Ecclesia of Athens did not espouse his views and insisted in the ensuing military preparations, obliging Demosthenes to repeat the same argumentation in the Olynthiacs.

+Throughout his speech, Demosthenes speaks urgently and emotionally to his audience.
+He warns them that Phillip is power-hungry and eager to expand more.
+He will not stop.
+According to Demosthenes, he "is not able to rest satisfied with his present acquisitions, but is ever in pursuit of farther conquests; and while we sit down inactive and irresolute, encloses us on all sides with his toils."
+In other words, if the people are passive and do nothing while Phillip conquers, they will be defeated and under his control.
+Demosthenes also reveals what could be stated as prejudice against the Macedonians.
+Not only does he consider Phillip to be a great enemy, but also he considers it wrong that "a man of Macedon should conquer the Athenians, and give law to Greece."